VirtualRoyalty/gan-plus-nlp/README.md

 # Semi-supervised learning for NLP via `GAN`
 ---

 Semi-supervised learning for NLP tasks via GAN.
-Such approach can be used to enhance models in terms of small bunch of labeled examples:
+Such approach can be used to enhance models in terms of small bunch of labeled examples.

 Supported tasks are following:

 - [x] text classification (see `DiscriminatorForSequenceClassification`)